sap-tutorials/How-Tos/tutorials/2017/01/hxe-python-django-polls/hxe-python-django-polls.md

 - configure Django settings for HANA, express edition
 - run [the Django Project tutorial](https://docs.djangoproject.com/en/1.10/intro/tutorial01/) using HANA, express edition as the database.

-*Note: The `PyHDB` connector is an open source pure Python client for HANA. `PyHDB` does not support the full Python DBAPI Specification v2.0, nor does it support the full `SAP HANA SQL Command Network Protocol.`
+>Note: The `PyHDB` connector is an open source pure Python client for HANA. `PyHDB` does not support the full `Python DBAPI Specification v2.0`, nor does it support the full `SAP HANA SQL Command Network Protocol`.

 ### Time to Complete